Venture Capital’s Newfound Role in Defense Technology

 Some of Anduril’s products include:

-• Lattice.
-Anduril’s core software-based network of sensors, Lattice acts as “the central brain and nervous system” to its autonomous defense solutions, capturing and processing vast amounts of data to provide real-time actionable insights.
+• Lattice, the company’s core software-based network of sensors that acts as the central brain and nervous system to its autonomous defense solutions, capturing and processing vast amounts of data to provide real-time actionable insights.

-• The Ghost.
-Operating on Lattice, Anduril’s Ghost Drone System is autonomous, modular, and flexible, able to perform complex missions, operate on extended flight time, and carry versatile payloads.
+• The Ghost, operating on Lattice, is Anduril’s autonomous drone system that is modular and flexible, able to perform complex missions, operate on extended flight time, and carry versatile payloads.

-• The Sentry Tower.
-Leveraging AI algorithms to identify and track individuals and objects of interest, these towers are advanced surveillance systems and allow for automated threat detection without constant human monitoring.
+• The Sentry Tower leverages AI algorithms to identify and track individuals and objects of interest, offering advanced surveillance systems that allow for automated threat detection without constant human monitoring.

 What Makes Defense an Attractive Sector for Venture Capitalists?